informalsystems/quartz/docs/getting_started.md

 quartz --mock-sgx --app-dir "apps/transfers/" dev   --unsafe-trust-latest  --contract-manifest "apps/transfers/contracts/Cargo.toml"   --init-msg '{"denom":"ucosm"}'
 ```

-This command will build contract and enclave binaries, deploy, instantiate the contract, handshake and listen to the contract v
+This command will build contract and enclave binaries, deploy, instantiate the contract, handshake and listen to the contract.

 To stop the enclave:
 ```bash